leinonen/go-lisp/docs/architecture.md

 # Architecture

-The Lisp interpreter follows a traditional three-phase design with a modular, test-driven architecture.
+Go Lisp follows a traditional three-phase design with a modular, test-driven architecture.

 ## Core Design